kenflab/oscc_metastasis/README.md

 ### NAVIGATION
 We used no unpublished codes in this study.
 Please refer to the individual software guides for more information.
-Source data are provided in our paper.
+Our paper provides Source Data and analysis methods.
 All other data supporting the results of this study are available from the corresponding author upon reasonable request.

 - [Metascape](https://metascape.org/) was used to perform DEGs enrichment analysis and protein-protein interaction analysis (https://metascape.org/).
   - [Bulk RNA-seq metascape results](/data/scRNAseq_metascape/AnalysisReport.html)